 How a Criminal Defense Attorney Can Protect Your Rights and Future

-Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
+Combs Waterkotte has over 80 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

 Criminal Defense Case Types We Offer Payment Plans For

-At Combs Waterkotte, we take pride in defending a wide variety of criminal charges in MO and offer payment plans for each of them.
+At Combs Waterkotte, we take pride in defending a wide variety of criminal charges in MO and offer payment plans for all of them.
 Below are some of the popular allegations we defend people against:

 Combs Waterkotte Lexington Criminal Defense Strategies